FintruX/prototype/README.md

 ## Status
 Current status is internal alpha.
 You can find our prototype at https://www.fintrux.com/demo/login.html.

+## Roadmap
 Please see our roadmap at https://www.fintrux.com/roadmap

+## Contracts
+In our prototype, we demonstrate our no-code generation capabilities to generate a unique smart contract based on the lending parameters selected.
+The generated contract is fully open sourced and auditable.